Happy days have truly returned to A Book of Cookrye, because that is literally two pounds of chocolate, all of which is covered in markdown stickers!

 ¼ tsp baking powder (1 mL)

 1 c semisweet chocolate chips (or 6 oz chopped baking chocolate) (250 mL)

 1⅓ c dark (50%) chocolate chips (or 8 oz or 325 mL)

 Heat oven to 350° (180°C).
 Grease an 8"x12" or 9"x13" (20x30cm or 23x33cm) pan.
 For brownies, a metal pan is better than a glass one because the glass will hold onto heat and keep baking them for a while after you take it out of the oven.

-Mix flour, cocoa powder, and baking powder.
+Mix flour, cocoa powder, baking powder, and salt.
 Melt together the butter and dark chocolate.